 UAA Export Control Policy and Program Procedures

 The export control policy and procedures provides guidelines on export regulations.
-The policy is signed by Chancellor Tom Case, Provost Bear Baker and Vice Provost for Research Dr. Helena Wisniewski.
+The policy was approved by the Chancellor, the Provost, and the Vice Provost for Research.

 Export License Exception TMP (Temporary Exports) and BAG Certifications